 - source deductions of income tax;

-- the employer contribution to the health services fund; and
+- the contribution to the health services fund; and

 - the contribution related to labour standards.

-These amounts are not subject to employer and employee Québec parental insurance plan (QPIP) premiums.
+These amounts are not subject to Québec parental insurance plan (QPIP) premiums.

 The eligible salary or wages of an employee who dies or ceases to be resident in Canada in the year are subject to QPIP premiums for the period of the year prior to death or to the cessation of residence in Canada, since the moment that immediately precedes death or the cessation of residence is deemed to be the end of the year.